 1918 and the Remaking of Central-Eastern Europe

-Continuing its series of events dedicated to the Centenary of the World I, the Faculty of History from the University of Bucharest in collaboration with the Ministry of Foreign Affairs and their network of partners are pleased to announce the international multidisciplinary conference 1918 and the Remaking of Central-Eastern Europe.
+Continuing its series of events dedicated to the Centenary of the World War I, the Faculty of History from the University of Bucharest in collaboration with the Ministry of Foreign Affairs and their network of partners are pleased to announce the international multidisciplinary conference 1918 and the Remaking of Central-Eastern Europe.

 While the guns were finally being silenced in the West by the armistices inked in autumn 1918, the fight for influence and upper-hand during negotiations stirred further the allies and enemies alike.
 Moving from the field trenches to the glamorous French buildings, the duel between diplomats seemed as fierce as the one between soldiers.
 As the Ottoman, Austro-Hungarian and Russian empires crumbled, alongside the German, the nations of Central and Eastern Europe stood at the crossroads.
 1918 was a watershed and the forces unleashed or merely stimulated by the war dramatically reshaped the region.
 The magnitude of the changes meant among other things that the guns did not go silent on November 11.